10-Q 1 anik20230930_10q.htm FORM 10-Q anik20230930_10q.htm

 References in this Quarterly Report on Form 10-Q to “we,” “us,” “our,” “our company,” and other similar references refer to Anika Therapeutics, Inc. and its subsidiaries unless the context otherwise indicates.

-ANIKA, ANIKA THERAPEUTICS, ARTHROSURFACE, CINGAL, HYAFF, HYVISC, INTEGRITY, MONOVISC, ORTHOVISC, PARCUS MEDICAL, and TACTOSET are our registered trademarks that appear in this Quarterly Report on Form 10-Q. For convenience, these trademarks appear in this Quarterly Report on Form 10-Q without ® and ™ symbols, but that practice does not mean that we will not assert, to the fullest extent under applicable law, our rights to the trademarks.
-This Quarterly Report on Form 10-Q also contains trademarks and trade names that are the property of other companies and licensed to us.
+ANIKA, ANIKA THERAPEUTICS, CINGAL, HYAFF, HYALOFAST, HYVISC, INTEGRITY, MONOVISC, ORTHOVISC, PARCUS MEDICAL, and TACTOSET are our registered trademarks that appear in this Quarterly Report on Form 10-Q. For convenience, these trademarks appear in this Quarterly Report on Form 10-Q without ® and ™ symbols, but that practice does not mean that we will not assert, to the fullest extent under applicable law, our rights to the trademarks.
+This Quarterly Report on Form 10-Q also contains trademarks and trade names that are the property of other companies and may be licensed to us.

 PART I: